google/WebFundamentals/src/_langs/en/updates/2015-08-27-using-requestidlecallback.markdown

 * **Is there any kind of work I shouldn’t do in a requestIdleCallback?**
     Ideally the work you do should be in small chunks (microtasks) that have relatively predictable characteristics.
 For example, changing the DOM in particular will have unpredictable execution times, since it will trigger style calculations, layout, painting, and compositing.
 As such you should only make DOM changes in a `requestAnimationFrame` callback as suggested above.
 Another thing to be wary of is resolving (or rejecting) Promises, as the callbacks will execute immediately after the idle callback has finished, even if there is no more time remaining.
 * **Will I always get a `requestIdleCallback` at the end of a frame?**
     No, not always.
 The browser will schedule the callback whenever there is free time at the end of a frame, or in periods where the user is inactive.
-You shouldn’t expect the callback to be called per frame, and if you require it to run within a given timeframe you should make use of the timeout parameter.
+You shouldn’t expect the callback to be called per frame, and if you require it to run within a given timeframe you should make use of the timeout.
 * **Can I have multiple `requestIdleCallback` callbacks?**
     Yes, you can, very much as you can have multiple `requestAnimationFrame` callbacks.
 It’s worth remembering, though, that if your first callback uses up the time remaining during its callback then there will be no more time left for any other callbacks.
 The other callbacks will then have to wait until the browser is next idle before they can be run.
 Depending on the work you’re trying to get done, it may be better to have a single idle callback and divide the work in there.
-Alternatively you can make use of the timeout parameter to ensure that no callbacks get starved for time.
+Alternatively you can make use of the timeout to ensure that no callbacks get starved for time.
 * **What happens if I set a new idle callback inside of another?**
     The new idle callback will be scheduled to run as soon as possible, starting from the _next_ frame (rather than the current one).